Champ-Dog/kontent-conference/docs/event-model.md

 *Will more than one landing page be necessary for this project?*

 Not currently.
-In a "real world" scenario, this may indeed be necessary: we may want to present different content, or a different experience, for users of a digital assistant vs web browser.
+In a "real world" scenario, this may indeed be necessary: we may want to present different content, or a different experience, for users of a digital assistant (for example) vs web browser.

 Currently the project includes only one delivery channel: a website under development as part of this project.
 However, content models should be divorced from delivery/front-end concerns as much as possible.
 If a content item is developed for an entry point ("landing page" is not recommended terminology, as it reflects a specific delivery channel), it should be as channel-agnostic as possible.